ActivitySim/activitysim/docs/examples.rst

 * ``use_shadow_pricing`` - turn shadow_pricing on and off for work and school location
 * ``output_tables`` - list of output tables to write to CSV or HDF5
 * ``want_dest_choice_sample_tables`` - turn writing of sample_tables on and off for all models
+* ``cleanup_pipeline_after_run`` - if true, cleans up pipeline after successful run by creating a single-checkpoint pipeline file and deletes any subprocess pipelines
 * global variables that can be used in expressions tables and Python code such as:

     * ``urban_threshold`` - urban threshold area type max value